 - Enhance sustainability - Managing waste, water, and energy more efficiently are core components of sustainability.
 Improving your organization’s sustainability can boost your corporate image, attract quality tenants to your properties and positively engage employees.

-- Reduce greenhouse gas emissions - Waste prevention and recycling offer significant potential for reducing greenhouse gas emissions which contribute to climate change.
-Learn more about the relationship between climate change and waste.
+- Reduce greenhouse gas emissions - Waste prevention and recycling offer significant potential for reducing greenhouse gas emissions.

 - Conserve resources - Reuse and recycling conserves natural resources including trees, metals and water.

 Materials and wastes offer an often overlooked opportunity to improve an organization’s sustainability, prevent greenhouse gas emissions and reduce costs.
 The first step is tracking the amount of wastes your organization generates, for as the old adage goes, “you can’t manage what you don’t measure.”
 Tracking your waste and recycling provides the key foundation for a successful waste reduction program.

 ENERGY STAR Portfolio Manager® is a free, easy to use, online tool for tracking waste, energy and water data over time.
 Use it to benchmark the performance of one building or a whole portfolio of buildings, all in a secure online environment.
 Portfolio Manager offers a consistent set of metrics for assessing your waste management activities.

 Alternatively, organizations that sign up as a partner in WasteWise, the Food Recovery Challenge or the Federal Green Challenge can use the Sustainable Materials Management (SMM) Data Management System hosted in Re-TRAC Connect.
 Through the SMM Data Management System, partners can track and report to EPA their annual waste management and green purchasing activities, set annual goals and apply for recognition.

 Getting others involved and following an action plan helps ensure the success of your waste reduction program.